 — We commit ourselves to non-violence by abstaining from deliberately killing or harming sentient beings.
 And we consciously train ourselves to respect and protect life.

-— We commit ourselves to refrain from stealing by not taking what we were not given voluntarily.
+— We commit ourselves to refrain from stealing by not taking what we are not given voluntarily.
 And we train ourselves in the practice of generosity.

 — We commit ourselves to refrain from any form of sexual-erotic activity that causes suffering to others or to ourselves.
-In the context of retreats, this means renouncing any kind of erotic-sexual activity.
+In the context of retreats, this means abstaining from any kind of erotic-sexual activity.
 And we train ourselves in cultivating respect and care for others.

 — We commit ourselves to truthfulness of speech and to abstaining from dishonesty, gossip and slander as well as speech causing dissent.
 And we train in mindful speech that is honest, helpful and friendly.
 At most courses at the center noble silence is being kept.
 In all courses we refrain from the use of any kind of electronic media.

 — We commit ourselves to abstain from taking intoxicants and drugs which cloud the mind.
 And we consciously cultivate a mind of clarity.